Syncope: A Merck Manual of Patient Symptoms podcast

 Syncope that occurs most often when assuming an upright position (particularly in elderly patients after prolonged bed rest or in patients taking drugs in certain classes) suggests orthostatic syncope.
 Syncope that occurs after standing for long periods without moving is usually due to venous pooling.

-LOC that is abrupt in onset; is associated with muscular jerking or convulsions, incontinence, or tongue biting; and is followed by postictal confusion or somnolence suggests a seizure.
+LOC that is abrupt in onset; is associated with muscular jerking or convulsions that last more than a few seconds, incontinence, drooling, or tongue biting; and is followed by postictal confusion or somnolence suggests a seizure.

 Red flag findings suggest a dangerous cause.

-Syncope with exertion suggests cardiac outflow obstruction.
+Syncope with exertion suggests cardiac outflow obstruction or exercise-induced arrhythmia.
 Such patients sometimes also have chest pain, palpitations, or both.
 Cardiac findings may help identify a cause.
 A harsh, late-peaking, basal murmur radiating to the carotid arteries suggests aortic stenosis; a systolic murmur that increases with the Valsalva maneuver and disappears with squatting suggests hypertrophic cardiomyopathy.

 Syncope that begins and ends suddenly and spontaneously is typical of cardiac causes, most commonly an arrhythmia.
 Because vasovagal and orthostatic mechanisms do not cause syncope in the recumbent position, syncope while lying down also suggests an arrhythmia.